levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 }
 ```

-That's not a lot of code given our long theoretical explanation, but that was the goal: as we understood theory, implementing the parser became easy.
+That's not a lot of code given our long theoretical explanation, but that was the goal: as we understood theory, implementing the parser becomes easy.

-### Parse tokens
+### Parsing tokens

 Just like the lexer, a parser processes tokens one at a time.
 Since our language only has expressions, to have a complete language parser, we just need to implement expression parsing: